 In Module 1: Build your Visual Vocabulary, we looked at containers.
 These are icons that we can use to give some white space for participants to complete a task or add their ideas.
 For example, in the Action Research Road Map, I’ve used a lightbuld as a container for ideas.

 In these flipcharts, I’ve used icons as prompts or containers.
 This activates the imagination and adds a bit of intrigue to the activity.

-You’ll notice that I’ve made each flipchart are little more pleasing on the eye by adding a border and some pins or tapes in the top corners.
-This also adds a little fun and turns the flipchart into it’s own container.
+You’ll notice that I’ve made each flipchart a little more pleasing on the eye by adding a border and drawing some pins or tape in the top corners.
+This adds a little fun and turns the flipchart into it’s own container.
 You can also do this with a whiteboard.